jbaker8935/switcheroo/design.md

   puzzle metadata, hints, and win banners using formatted text rows.
 - Presentation currently employs static palettes and does not yet implement the themed or disabled-icon art envisioned in earlier drafts.
+- `print_move_history` reads the viewed index from the history module to add a caret marker to the active entry, append a "Start" row after recorded moves while the baseline snapshot remains, and keep puzzle rows untouched.

 ### Puzzle Streaming (`puzzle_data.c/.h`)
 - Streams a fixed-record catalog (`assets/generated/puzzle_data.bin`) embedded